 5. I don’t want to see all that loving and kissing.
 Why?
 Because I am alone!

-To me love should be shown every day, not just one day a year.
+To me, love should be shown every day, not just one day a year.
 It doesn’t have to be in gifts, but in actions.
 I have spent the last two years alone.
 My youngest daughter was my date last year and it was a total surprise.
 She cooked me dinner and gave me a diamond infinity bracelet.
-With the men of my past, I can’t recall a better Valentine’s Day then that.
+With the men of my past, I can’t recall a better Valentine’s Day than that.